mattburnett-repo/carbon-interface/README.md

 * Tests.
 Try using Vitest.
 * Some sort of HOC / wrapper components to reduce repeated code in forms and estimates components.
 * Start on app for [Carbon Ledger api / functionality](https://docs.carboninterface.com/#/?id=carbon-ledger-api).

-## Issues
-* Resolve duplicate key problem in VehicleModels.jsx.
-* Tab-away from app then tab-return in browser causes form to resubmit, triggering a new network request.
-This shouldn't happen.
-  * Passing requestData to useQuery() queryKeys, but this doesn't consistently solve the problem.